sdudley/cenote-marketplace-auditor/README.md

 - Stores data in a PostgreSQL database using TypeORM
 - Tracks version history of all transactions and licenses
 - Runs in a Docker container for easy deployment
+- Manages a list of addons for tracking

 ## Prerequisites